 - Consider credit counseling.
 If you find yourself in a financial bind, consider credit and money counseling.
 Information is available from the National Foundation for Credit Counseling or the American Center for Credit Education.
 Students should also consider taking advantage of the financial literacy programs that are offered by many colleges and universities.
 Information on how to improve your credit score used by lenders is available at MyFico.com.

-For more information about credit-based insurance scores and a free copy of your credit report, you can access information from Fair Isaac® or the Federal Trade Commission (FTC).
+For a free copy of your credit report, go to Fair Isaac® or the Federal Trade Commission (FTC).